We were immediately impressed by DBmarlin. The installation was simple and in less than an hour we began to understand the root cause of our problem

 “It is the combination of ease of use, detailed visibility and great pricing that makes DBmarlin compelling for us.
 Also, the team behind the product are always extremely helpful and ensured we could quickly minimise the impact of our unexpected MariaDB bug.

-Performance tuning using DBmarlin has helped us optimise and protect performance for our users as well as ensuring we were able to control our AWS costs.
-If you are looking for an ROI it’s really a no brainer as the cost of DBmarlin is easily paid for when you consider the benefit of being able to keep your customers happy!
+Performance tuning using DBmarlin has helped us to optimise performance, protect our users' experience and ensuring we were able to control our AWS costs.
+If you are looking for an ROI, it’s really a no brainer as the cost of DBmarlin is easily paid for when you consider the benefit of being able to keep your customers happy!

 Although we originally used DBmarlin to help us solve an urgent customer-impacting performance problem, going forward we will be using it not just for monitoring and tuning our production databases, but throughout our development and testing to ensure we continually optimise performance and protect our customers and reduce infrastructure costs.
 We can’t recommend it highly enough.”